 Belkin continues to expand their line of home automation products with everything from a smart Crock Pot to smart LED lights that are virtually plug and play.
 Connected light bulbs, much like the Philips Hue kit, are an easy way to get started with home automation.
 If you are looking to connect your existing lighting, the Belkin WeMo Light Switch replaces your existing switch, offering you a number of ways to interact and control your lights.
-I’ve been using a pair of WeMo Light Switches for over 6 months and have found them to be a fantastic addition to my smart home.
+I’ve been these switches over 6 months as part of my Belkin WeMo Light Switch review and have found them to be a fantastic addition to my smart home.

 The WeMo Light Switch comes with everything you need to get up and running.
 If you are familiar or comfortable working with electricity, you could characterize this is a moderately difficult install.
 I’m not a trained electrician, unless they are handing out certificates for watching a ton of YouTube videos from actual professionals.
 The single most important tip is to turn off all of your electricity at your panel whenever you are pulling out or installing new switches.
 Before touching any wires, I use a cheap voltage tester to be on the safe side.

 If you are completely new to home automation, I’d say that at some point you will want to replace switches.
 If you want to get your feet wet, without the wiring, there are number of products that work well with lamps.
 You plug them into any socket and it instantly becomes a smart outlet.
 In fact, we use an outdoor option that allows us to control our Christmas lights from anywhere in the world.
 For indoor use, the Belkin WeMo Switch can offer similar capabilities, without having to purchase a hub.
 More on that later, but hubs can help you manage a myriad of products from different manufacturers.